 It's as easy as sending a fax.
-To file a claim for reimbursement from your account, obtain the flexible spending account claim form from the benefits division or online at www.aflac.com/us/en/docs/benefits/flexclaim.pdf and complete it.
+To file a claim for reimbursement from your account, obtain the Healthcare Flexible Spending Account claim form from the benefits division or online at www.aflac.com/us/en/docs/benefits/flexclaim.pdf and complete it.
 Provide the required documentation for your eligible health-care expense.

-Receipts from your health-care provider must show:
+Receipts from your health-care provider must show the following:

-- ▶ The name of the provider of the service.
+- ► The name of the service provider

-- A description of the service or a list of the supplies furnished,
+- ► A description of the service or a list of the supplies furnished

-- ▶ The charge(s) for each service,
+- ► The charge(s) for each service

-- ▶ The date(s) of service,
+- ► The date(s) of service

-- ▶ The name of the person(s) receiving the service
+- ► The name of the person(s) receiving the service